tdawnsugrue/pangenome-graphs/md/431asgn.md

 Generating Clarifying Questions for Information Retrieval
 - Basic overview; What their research questions were
 	- How it relates to paper 1
+		- Same context of document expansion; also generating questions (though the context is for general search, not limited to audio)
+			- This is an alternative (or possibly... supplement?)
+To "list diversification" (which is the process of getting multiple contexts into top results (to hopefully better solve information needs w/in the first page because solves for multiple contexts))
+		- Also expands on it bc has a user study to show the effectiveness of this method [NOTE: probably move this to the "research contributions" subsection]
 - What they did; how they did it (and what their research was built on)
+- Contributions to the field

 ## Paper 3